justv316/Terrifying_Encounters/README.md

 ## In-Game Prerequisites
 * Your character must be level 25 before content from this mod will begin appearing.
 This is because everything is scaled up, and this is an endgame overhaul.
 I have not given any consideration as to how the player actually arrives to being level 25, only that they are at least that level.
 This ensures that they are at least mostly prepared for what they will face.
 * This mod pays no mind to whether or not they've completed any Main Quests or Guilds.
-I don't care about that at this moment in time, but that is subject to change according to my whims.

 ----